LiteLDev/bdsdown/README.md

   --help, -h             display this help and exit
 ```

+You can use custom mirror to accelerate download by defining environment variable `BDSDOWN_MIRROR_URL`, for example: `https://mcdl.bibk.top`

 ## Contributing

 Feel free to dive in!
 Open an issue or submit PRs.